wzslr321/impactifier/README.md

 #### Configuration Options
 **repository:** Contains details about the repository to be analyzed.
-- url: The URL of the repository to clone.
+- `url`: The URL of the repository to clone.
 This can be omitted if you provide a path.
-- path: The path to a local repository.
+- `path`: The path to a local repository.
 This can be used instead of cloning from a URL.
-- access_token: An optional access token used for cloning private repositories.
-This can be set via an environment variable (e.g., ${GITHUB_ACCESS_TOKEN}).
+- `access_token`: An optional access token used for cloning private repositories.
+This can be set via an environment variable (e.g., `${GITHUB_ACCESS_TOKEN}`).

 **options:** General options for Impactifier.
-- on: A list of actions (push, pull_request) that trigger the analysis.
+- `on`: A list of actions (push, pull_request) that trigger the analysis.
-- clone_into: Specifies the directory where the repository should be cloned.
+- `clone_into`: Specifies the directory where the repository should be cloned.

-**Overriding Configuration with CLI Flags**
+#### Overriding Configuration with CLI Flags
 While the configuration file provides a convenient way to manage settings, you can override any of these options directly from the command line using CLI flags.
 This allows for flexibility, especially when running Impactifier in different environments (e.g., local vs. CI/CD).

 For example: